makeswift/makeswift/examples/bigcommerce/README.md

 In this example, you will learn how to integrate [BigCommerce](https://www.bigcommerce.com/) with [Makeswift](https://www.makeswift.com) to create a visually editable ecommerce store.

-This example includes a home page for listing products by category and a product template page for including all the details.
+This example includes a home page for listing products by category and a product template page for product details.

 ## Tools